Importing Postman Collections, Variables, and Environments

 Importing Postman Collections

-- Click the Import OpenAPI/HAR/Postman button, then select and upload your Postman Collection file from your local machine.
+4. Click Import OpenAPI/Postman, then Import OpenAPI/Postman Collection/.har and then, select and upload your Postman Collection file from your local machine.

 If you don't have a file available, try out the sample below.

-Click here to open sample Postman Collection file
+Click here to open a sample Postman Collection file

 {